rajnandan1/json-to-md/README.md

 | B-Degree | 2023 |
 ```

 There is no converter-defined input-size, nesting-depth, or table-size limit; parsing, validation, and rendering are iterative, so deeply nested documents do not overflow the stack.
-See [`docs/adr/`](docs/adr/) for the decisions behind numeric-lexeme preservation, duplicate-name rejection, always-tabular tables, and the no-nesting-limit guarantee, and [`CONTEXT.md`](CONTEXT.md) for the domain vocabulary.

 ## Benchmarks